jlmessenger/affect/README.md

   Defines the mock error instance to throw/reject for the call.
   Must be followed be either another `.calls()` or `.callsAll()` or the test chain can be ended with `.expectsReturn()` or `.expectsThrow()`.
+* `.callExecute()`
+  Instructs the test to execute this call.
+  If the call makes calls of it's own, those calls will need to be specified in the test chain.
+  See the section on [controlled execution](#controlled-execution-tests) for additional examples.
 * `.callsAll(CallMocks[])`
   Define a bulk set of calls as an array of CallMock objects.
 This is especially useful when the affect method being tested uses `Promise.all()` to execute calls in parallel.